 If you’ve experienced constipation before, you may have heard of Senna.
+We see a lot of the residents at our assisted living homes taking Senna.
 It is a drug that is derived from a plant and it is utilized as a laxative.
 Senna belongs to a group called stimulant laxatives which irritates your intestinal lining.
 The stimulation causes it to promote bowel movement.
-That’s how Senna provides relief from constipation.
+That’s why doctors prescribe Senna for constipation.
 However, long-term usage of certain types of laxatives is not recommended as it can cause dependence and electrolyte imbalance.
+So how effective is Senna for constipation?

-Prior to taking Senna, inform the doctor if your loved one is allergic to Docusate, Sennosides or any other form of allergies.
+Prior to taking Senna for constipation, inform the doctor if your loved one is allergic to Docusate, Sennosides or any other form of allergies.

 It is wise to take caution since Senna may contain inactive ingredients that might trigger allergic reactions and other issues.
 Ask your loved one’s doctor or pharmacist for additional information.